 HDR formats HDR10, HDR10+, Dolby Vision, HLG

 Unfortunately, the more appealing HDMI 2.1 Variable Refresh Rate and eARC features are not included.
-The lack of eARC (Enhanced Audio Return Channel) is a shame, as it means there’s no way to send Dolby Atmos sound from the TV to a connected sound system.
 And while there’s a satellite tuner on board, it isn’t Freesat-enabled, so it's of little practical use to users in the UK.

-Panasonic has made waves this year by being the first manufacturer to support both of the two more advanced HDR formats currently available – HDR10+ and Dolby Vision – on top of standard HDR10 and the HLG format favoured by broadcasters.
+Panasonic made waves in 2019 by being the first manufacturer to support both of the two more advanced HDR formats currently available – HDR10+ and Dolby Vision – on top of standard HDR10 and the HLG format favoured by broadcasters.

 The rudimentary operating system is mirrored by the remote control.
 Essentially the same zapper that Panasonic has bundled with its TVs for years, it is cluttered and feels plasticky, lightweight and a bit awkward in the hand.
 A bigger problem is that it relies on line-of-sight for commands when many rivals at this end of the market do not.